 Meridian Space Diplomacy Initiative

-Meridian’s Space Diplomacy Initiative fosters relationships between the U.S. and other nations, while increasing knowledge on space and international affairs in order to advance international norms for government and industry, democratize space for pre-emerging and emerging spacefaring nations, and accelerate the global space economy for the United States and ally nations through track 1.5 diplomacy, cross-sector convening, geopolitical training and professional exchanges.
+Meridian’s Space Diplomacy Initiative fosters relationships between the U.S. and other nations while deepening knowledge of space and international affairs.
+The initiative advances international norms for government and industry, works to democratize space for pre-emerging and emerging spacefaring nations, and helps accelerate the global space economy for the United States and its allies.
+These goals are achieved through track 1.5 diplomacy, cross-sector convening, geopolitical training, and professional exchanges.

 THE NEED FOR SPACE DIPLOMACY